agrc/gis.utah.gov/sharing/index.md

 Nearly all the data in the SGID that make it such a valuable resource come from cities, counties, and other State agencies.
 We offer a heartfelt **Thank You!** on behalf of ourselves and all our users to everyone who has contributed to the SGID.

 We hope you'll follow the example of our [current contributors]({% link sharing/examples/index.md %}) and consider sharing your data with a broad audience through the SGID.
-We have three separate "tracks" to follow based on where your data fit best: the SGID Index, Open Data, or the Open SGID.
+We have three separate "tracks" to follow based on where your data fit best: the **SGID Index**, the **SGID Open Data Hub**, or the **Open SGID**.
 There's also a fourth track for contributing to an existing SGID dataset.

 ![SGID Sharing Locations]({% link images/SGIDSharing.png %}){: style="margin-left:auto; margin-right:auto; display:block; border: 1px solid" loading="lazy" }